JanHerca/urantiapedia/output/wikijs/en/article/Suzanne_Kelly/journal_editorial_nov_2018.md

 Providing us a history of the development of UBIS, David awards us with the methodology its success has established by following the question and answer lead of Jesus contained in the UBIS promise: “…to facilitate students’ personal discovery of truth before sharing that discovery with fellow students.”

 > _Revealed truth, personally discovered truth, is the supreme delight of the human soul; it is the joint creation of the material mind and the indwelling spirit.
 The eternal salvation of this truth-discerning and beauty-loving soul is assured by that hunger and thirst for goodness which leads this mortal to develop a singleness of purpose to do the Father’s will, to find God and to become like him.
 There is never conflict between true knowledge and truth.
-There may be conflict between knowledge and human beliefs, beliefs colored with prejudice, distorted by fear, and dominated by the dread of facing new facts of material discovery or spiritual progress._ [[UB 132:3.4](/en/The_Urantia_Book/132#p3_4)]
+There may be conflict between knowledge and human beliefs, beliefs colored with prejudice, distorted by fear, and dominated by the dread of facing new facts of material discovery or spiritual progress._ <a id="a58_665"></a>[[UB 132:3.4](/en/The_Urantia_Book/132#p3_4)]

 David Linthicum delivers our third essay **The Eyedropper, Spoon, and Shovel**, which is a delightful primer on introducing the fifth epochal revelation to his family and friends.
 It began with a workshop at the UAUS conference in San Antonio, Texas in 2016 and became fully developed as a 2018 plenary at the Netherlands international conference.
 David gives us the history of his attempts to spread the truth he found after reading _The Urantia Book_, many of which failed “dismally.”
 After participating as a booth volunteer at the 2015 Parliament of the World’s Religions in Salt Lake City, Utah, he discovered the best way to spread the word: “The magic moment came when a visitor asked me what I thought of the book.
 That is when I hit my comfort zone. _The Urantia Book_ had a profound impact on my life and I was eager to share what I had learned and how it changed my life.
 We ended up talking for about an hour.
 After that exchange I felt energized and confident.”